I don't know how you did it, but you did it. You created this TV Tropes page.

 "Mr. Monk Is On The Run Part II": In spite of being told by Stottlemeyer not to go see Monk, who is hiding from corrupt sheriff John Rollins, Natalie goes to see him anyway because she's afraid for him.
 Even though this almost causes Monk and Natalie to get held at gunpoint by Rollins.

-Drives Like Crazy: In "Mr. Monk and the Three Julies," Natalie does this when she "borrows" Captain Stottlemeyer's brand new Dodge Charger.
-The first time, she clips off the shotgun mirror.
-The second time, the hood is banged up from taking a shortcut across a creek and looks more like a NASCAR Sprint Cup car from Talladega.
+Drives Like Crazy: In "Mr. Monk and the Three Julies," Natalie "borrows" Captain Stottlemeyer's brand new Dodge Charger.
+The first time, she clips off the shotgun mirror, something Stottlemeyer can take in stride.
+The second time, the car's entire front end is torn up:

 Expy: Like Monk is one of Sherlock Holmes, Natalie is one of Dr. Watson.
 However, it isn't entirely a perfect expy, as Natalie is a deceased Navy pilot's widow, in contrast to Sharona, who was a nurse before Monk hires her.